 Traces of the Great War is an ambitious anthology of new illustrated short stories by internationally acclaimed comic book artists, graphic novelists and writers, all of which explore the continued relevance and resonance of the First World War and its aftermath in our lives today.

-Traces of the Great War launches in October 2018 at the Lakes International Comic Art Festival (Kendal, UK) and Salon du livre d’Albert (Albert, France), and is accompanied by touring exhibitions and a wide-ranging education programme.
+Traces of the Great War launched in October 2018 at the Lakes International Comic Art Festival (Kendal, UK) and Salon du livre d’Albert (Albert, France), and was accompanied by touring exhibitions and a wide-ranging education programme.

 Co-commissioned by 14-18 NOW, La Mission du centenaire de la Première Guerre mondiale, On a Marché sur la Bulle and Lakes International Comic Arts Festival